kaarrot/openexr-bind/README.md

 # openexr-bind

-Python bindings of OpenEXR library using pybind
+Python bindings for OpenEXR library using Pybind11

 ## Requirements:
 - ilmbase